 2-5: Test exam: psychology

 The best strategy is to break up your studies into shorter, focused sessions with regular breaks.
 This helps you resist distractions and focus better when you are studying.
 Allowing yourself to recharge and relax in-between conserves your energy and releases stress.
+Write out your strategy and place it somewhere you’ll see it often so you have a regular reminder to keep you on track.

 3. Change up Your Study Space